Friday, February 16, 2018

 Mindelo's own Belem Tower, now a Museum

-View back over Face Mountain at dusk.
+View back over Face Mountain at dusk

 The Cape Verdes are made up a group of 14 islands of volcanic origin along the Mid-Atlantic Ridge.
 (Google Earth is quite useful here to see the extent of that ridge.)
 They sit well off the African coast (325nm) and given the harmattan (a hot, dry & dusty wind) and proximity to hurricane breeding grounds, are relatively desolate and poor; lack of water being the most critical issue.
 Charles Darwin (in 1832) described them as “utterly sterile”.
 That said, Mindelo is now regarded as the “Riviera” of Cape Verdes and colourful modern concrete constructions sit perfectly in tune with Portuguese colonial architecture.
 De-salination plants and international airports help sustain a growing tourist industry (including the ARC and many more migrating yachties like us) and thus valuable income and employment for islanders.

-Mindelo Marina in a deceptively flat bay
+Mindelo Marina in a deceptively calm-looking bay

 Just to prove that We were There